 II.B.4.
 Evidence of Meeting the Standard

 Santa Ana College maintains documentation pertaining to formal agreements and takes responsibility for and assures the security, maintenance, and reliability for services provided through contractual arrangement .
 The Neally Library is a member of the California Community Colleges Council of Chief Librarians as evidenced by the Council’s Directory.
-Through this consortium, the Library manages its subscriptions to electronic resources, including the majority of its online research databases and the Springshare suite of cloud software for libraries (See most recent Fall 2019 and Spring 2020 renewals).
+Through this consortium, the Library manages its subscriptions to electronic resources that include the majority of its online research databases and the Springshare suite of cloud software for libraries (See most recent Fall 2019 and Spring 2020 renewals).
 Contract status is maintained through the ConsortiaManager procurement site, which is accessible to the electronic resources librarian, systems librarian, and department co-chairs.
 These individuals receive alerts related to subscription renewals and processing.

 The Library is an active participant in the statewide LSP initiative with the Systems Librarian assigned as the project manager for the campus.
 The RSCCD Board of Trustees approved the college’s contract for the LSP on October 29, 2018, as evidenced in the Board Docket (see p.2, 3.3).
 Librarians serve on two LSP state work groups: Discovery and User Experience and Professional Development.